 We had a great night on 26th July 2018 as part of the Spanish Summer School at the Loughshore Hotel in Carrickfergus.
 John and the dancers will be playing at hotspots during 2019.
 Join the Hispanic Society of Carrickfergus and keep up with these amazing guys.
-No flamenco in the Spanish programme this year, but watch out for the event being launched in mid January.

 John Flanigan of the Belfast troupe has this to say about flamenco: